terminusdb/terminusdb-docs/guides/reference-guides/schema.md

 The `@unfoldable` option can only be set on a class which does not directly or indirectly link to itself.
 This prevents a self-referencing document from being unfolded infinitely.

-The purpose of `@unfoldable` is to be able to be able to treat linked (top-level) documents as subdocuments in representation.
-Subdocuments can only be linked by one document, its owner, whereas normal documents can be linked by any number of otrher documents.
+The purpose of `@unfoldable` is to be able to treat linked (top-level) documents as subdocuments in representation.
+Subdocuments can only be linked by one document, its owner, whereas normal documents can be linked by any number of other documents.
 If the desired result is to have a document linked by several other documents, but still have it fully unfolded on retrieval like a subdocument, use this option.

 ### Code: An example unfoldable
 ```